RULES & SAFETY

-The event rules are intended to help produce and direct a large scale event, to ensure the safety of all participants, to meet the requirements of local government permits and to be compliant with applicable USA Track & Field (USATF) and International Association of Athletics Federation (IAAF) regulations for participant performance records and event liability.
+The event rules are intended to help produce and direct a large scale event, to ensure the safety of all participants, to meet the requirements of local government permits and to be compliant with applicable USA Track & Field (USATF) and World Athletics regulations for participant performance records and event liability.

 A color-coded Event Alert System (EAS) will communicate the status of course conditions to participants leading up to and on race day.
 The levels range from Low (green) to Moderate (yellow) to High (red) to Extreme (black) based primarily on the weather, as well as other conditions.

 - Email and website communication during race week will inform participants of the current Event Alert System status and provide preparation tips based on advance weather forecasts.

 - Updates will be made at the Abbott Health & Fitness Expo via handouts at the participant packet pick-up area and public address announcements.